How to generate ideas for CRO tests and how often should you run them?

 Paul Rouke, Founder and CEO at PRWD, also recommends using internal sources, such as ensuring that customer service teams are capturing and grouping feedback.

 As Orangeclaw’s Chris Lake points out, there are lots of ideas out there already: “Ideas can come from site data, user research, customer feedback, team suggestions, competitor benchmarking, research, blog posts, events, and so on.
-I have a database of around 1,000 ideas for testing, which I cross-reference when analysing sites.”
+I have a database of around 1,000 ideas for testing, which I cross-reference when analyzing sites.”

 How often should you test?